smiley23456/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 *MENTOR*: NEELA SANTOSH

-API Integration and Data Visualization Using Python
+DESCRIPTION OF MY TASK(API Integration and Data Visualization Using Python)

 This task focuses on developing practical skills in API integration and data visualization using Python.
 The main goal is to learn how to fetch real-time data from a public web API and represent that data graphically to gain useful insights.
 Specifically, I was tasked with retrieving weather data for the town of Anantapur from the OpenWeatherMap API and creating a visual representation of key weather parameters.